cose-wg/HPKE/draft-ietf-cose-hpke.md

 The COSE_recipient structure is repeated for each recipient.

-When encrypting the content at layer 0 then the instructions in Section 5.3 of {{RFC9052}} MUST to be followed, which includes the calculation of the authenticated data structure.
+When encrypting the content at layer 0, the instructions in {{Section 5.3 of RFC9052}} MUST be followed, including the calculation of the authenticated data structure.

 An example is shown in {{two-layer-example}}.